RetroStack/TRS-80-Model-I-G-E1/README.md

 >
 > There are some missing pads on the top layer.
 That is correct.
 Please leave them as-is.

 This addresses recurring questions from some of the interesting designs that were used on the original board which was replicated.
-See the "Curiosities" section below.
+See the ["Curiosities"](/Curiosities.md) page.

 ### Bill of Materials (BOM)